recommend-games/blog/content/posts/sdj_2021_3/index.md

 As has been discussed many times, possibly the greatest strength is the immediacy of this game.
 Better than no rules required: not even opening the box is required.
 Genius.
 Also, the jury emphasises that the winner should be ambassador for the hobby board gaming. {{% game 318977 %}}MicroMacro{{% /game %}} would definitely broaden many people's perception of what a modern board game can be.

 But before we get too excited, there are some important caveats.
 The crime theme might be the most obvious – murder and other quite mature topics might not be everyone's idea of family entertainment.
 The publisher certainly struggles with this: my edition says 8+ years on the box, later editions seem to say 12+.
 They also introduced some form of content warning for the successor, so parents can stay clear of cases that might not be suitable for their offspring.
-Overall, judging by their statements, the jury seems to have little objections to some comic figures being murdered, so this might not be an obstacle to the red meeple after all.
+Overall, judging by their statements, the jury seems to have little objections to some comic figures being murdered, so this might not be an obstacle to the {{% sdj %}}red meeple{{% /sdj %}} after all.

 The other issue is player count.
 The box claims that this game is for 1 to 4 players, but the jury "corrected" this in their announcement to 1 to *3* players.
 Those who played the game know that sometimes two players can be a crowd, so this game wouldn't really be one to be enjoyed by the whole family around the Christmas tree – and candles definitely won't provide enough light to read the details off that giant map… 🕯